ferenckata/SQSeminarPaper/manuscript.md

 The encouraged practices are plenty, however they vary a lot and do not necessarily include a consistent view in line with the mainstream software standards.

 For a general overview, we selected articles (**Supplementary Methods**) which would be the entry point for bioinformatician who aim to improve their programming skills and collected their suggestions in **Table 1**.
-Many of these papers focus on specific suggestions, often referred to as rules or “tips & tricks”.
+Many of these papers focus on a set of selected suggestions, often referred to as rules or “tips & tricks”.
 Others, as a form of guidelines, direct the readers towards good practices of coding.
 While the targets of these type of articles are early career researchers with minimal coding experience (e.g. first time terminal users), they also encourage the usage of state-of-the-art software solutions (e.g. containers).
 Therefore, their guidelines are often a mix of basic and advanced concepts, especially from the perspective of a standard computer science and software engineering curriculum.
-It is unclear how much practical help these guidelines can offer to a bioinformatician with limited experience.
 This highlights the unique challenges emerging in bioinformatics even for routine analyses.

 The first impression **Table 1** might give is being intimidating due to the sheer amount of recommendations.
 Many of these guidelines are struggling to establish themselves within the bioinformatics community [@doi:10.7717/peerj-cs.839].
-We note that the characteristically varied backgrounds among bioinformaticians adds to the challenge of establishing broadly adopted and effective standards.
 These difficulties prompts us to re-think our strategies and methods to realize the effective adoption of these guidelines.
 More specifically, our own experience indicated a greater likelihood of adoption for these notions when engaged as part of a collective effort towards better software engineering proficiency.